-Huddersfield murder arrest after boy, 15, stabbed outside school
+Huddersfield stabbing: Murder arrest after boy, 15, killed outside school

 The 16-year-old was arrested at an address in the town shortly before 05:00 BST on Thursday, West Yorkshire Police said.

-He remains in custody and inquiries are ongoing, the force added.
+He remains in custody and inquiries are ongoing.

 The teenager was taken to Leeds General Infirmary where he died a short time later.